 We go further…

 Going far beyond the minimum regulatory requirements, we prioritise having the broadest possible microbial efficacy program.
-This absolute dedication to going further really sets us apart and ensures we exceed standards in HLD.
+This absolute dedication to going further really sets us apart and ensures we exceed standards in high level disinfection.

-trophon is a pioneer globally in microbial efficacy, the first HLD system in the world proven to kill native, infectious, high-risk HPV.1
+trophon is a pioneer globally in microbial efficacy, the first high level disinfection system in the world proven to kill native, infectious, high-risk HPV.1

 - trophon inactivates the mandated subset of microorganisms, as required by European Standards.

-- trophon is proven to also eliminate an extended range of clinically infectious pathogens that other HLD products do not, including:*
+- trophon is proven to also eliminate an extended range of clinically infectious pathogens including:*

 – Clostridium difficile spores

 Ultrasound probes frequently contact body sites where STIs can occur. trophon is proven to completely inactivate a range of STI causing pathogens.*